Shane Larkin: Boston Celtics (2017–2018)

-Anadolu Efes (2018–present)
+Anadolu Efes (2018–2026)

 On July 26, 2018, Larkin signed a one-year deal with Anadolu Efes of the Turkish Basketball Super League and the EuroLeague.
 On March 8, 2019, Larkin recorded a then career-high 37 points, shooting 12-of-15 from the field, along with five rebounds and two assists for 43 PIR in a 92–70 win over Barcelona.
 He was subsequently named EuroLeague Round 25 MVP.

 In 2018–19 season, Efes qualified to the 2019 EuroLeague Final Four.
 In the semifinal, Larkin led his team to the final with a win over Fenerbahçe by scoring 30 points, 7 rebounds and 7 assists; he had a performance index rating (PIR) of 43, which set a new Final Four record.
 In the championship game against CSKA Moscow, Larkin scored 29 points which was an individual scoring-record for any EuroLeague championship game.
 Efes lost the final to CSKA, settling for second place.
 In 35 EuroLeague games played during the 2018–19 season, he averaged 12.5 points, 3.1 assists and 2.2 rebounds per game.

 In the Turkish BSL, Efes reached the Finals after beating Banvit and Galatasaray 2–0 and 3–0 respectively.
 In Game 7 of the BSL Finals against Fenerbahçe, Larkin scored 38 points while shooting 11–18.
 Larkin led Efes to an 89–74 win and to its first Turkish league title in 10 years.
 He was subsequently named the BSL Finals MVP.

 On November 29, 2019, Larkin set EuroLeague Basketball's then single-game scoring record since the year 2000, with 49 points scored in a game against FC Bayern Munich.
 However, the league's overall single-game scoring record, including all of the games played since 1958, when FIBA owned the competition, is 99 points scored by Radivoj Korać, on January 14, 1965.
 His record was broken more than four years later, in March 2024 by Nigel Hayes-Davis.

 On May 21, 2022, with Anadolu Efes, Larkin won the EuroLeague again, beating Olympiacos in the semi-final and Real Madrid in the final of the Final Four in Belgrade.
 Efes was the third team in league history to win back-to-back championships.

 On May 3, 2024, Larkin officially renewed his contract with the Turkish powerhouse for four more seasons through 2028.

 On October 25, 2024, Larkin hurt his right ankle during a game and was set to be out a few weeks with an ankle sprain.
 A soft tissue injury and bone edema would force him to sit out for the next few weeks.

+On June 30, 2026, Anadolu Efes announced the departure of Larkin after eight years at the club.

+Fenerbahçe (2026–present)

+On July 13, 2026, Fenerbahçe announced the signing of Larkin on a 2-year deal, marking the continuation of his European career.